|

 -----------------

-Repeat 4 times. a = bob at 1; the calling uses 2nd's place bell as observation.
+Repeat 4 times. a = bob at 1; the calling uses the 2nd’s place bell in each block as observation.

-For Treble Dodging methods; not recommended for Plain Methods, as doubling with singles (though true) will reverse 5-6 in half the tenors-together courses.
+The callings are for Treble Dodging methods; for Plain Methods they may doubled with singles, but this will reverse 5-6 in half the tenors-together courses.

 Composition 500 |